dhui808/azure-ai-certifications/ai-900/computer-vision.md

   entire background.
 * **Multimodal Search:** Allowing users to find images using text descriptions (e.g., "Find all photos of red trucks in the rain").

+## Object detection solutions
+Object detection solutions in AI focus on identifying, classifying, and locating objects within images or video.